-If you are considering getting a loan or a new line of credit, but have a low credit score, you might be able to improve it.
-In this article are some of the latest tips to boost your credit score in 2017.
+If you are considering getting a personal loan for bad credit or a new line of credit, but have a low credit score, you might be able to improve it.
+In this article are some of the latest tips to boost your credit score in 2019.

 Please note that while some of our tips can improve your rating within a short period, the only way to sustain a high score is through continuous effort over an extended period.
 There are no shortcuts to getting to an 800.
 Let’s look at some of the changes you would need to make to get and maintain a higher credit score.

 In most cases, increasing your credit score takes time.
 Having a long-term plan is helpful.
 Below are some general tips:

 Since credit scores are updated every 30 days or so, there are short-term strategies for raising your credit score in 2019 in only a month.

 Because your credit score takes years of history into account, making significant improvements can take months or even years.
 It is entirely possible to go from a poor credit score to an excellent credit score.
 It is even possible to increase your credit score to 800.
 In addition to all the above, here are tips for helping you boost your credit score in 2019 and reach a score of 800.